Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ### Pingos
 ![Open vs closed-system pingo](https://cheatsheet-assets.ibaguette.com/alevel/geography/Diagram-formation-open-system-pingos.webp)
 #### Open system, hydraulic
-These are also known as East Greenland-type pingos as they commonly occur there.
+These are also known as East Greenlandtype pingos as they commonly occur there.

 They form in areas of discontinuous permafrost, typically in the base of valleys.
 Groundwater collects in the bottom of the valley, and begins to freeze and expand under **artesian pressure**, creating an ice lens between the active layer and the discontinuous permafrost.
 This ice lens creates a dome, expanding the ground and active layer upwards.

 #### Closed system, hydrostatic
-These are also known as MacKensie-type pingos.
+These are also known as MacKensietype pingos.

 These pingos develop below lakes, due to the immediate water supply.
 Lake water enters the talik as it is trapped between the frozen surface above and permafrost advancing during cooler periods.
 The talik becomes saturated quickly and hydrostatic pressure compresses this as much as possible, forcing out any warmer air bubbles.
 Due to the persistence of permafrost, it forces this saturated talik to freeze, becoming an ice lens, and expanding upwards into the familiar dome we know, love and recognise as a pingo.